The Ripple Effect: How the Middle East Situation Can Impact Your Daily Kopi

 It starts with fuel.

-Before the conflict, some one-quarter of global seaborne oil and about a fifth of global gas supply typically passed through the Strait of Hormuz.
+Before the conflict, some one-quarter of global seaborne oil and about a fifth of global natural gas supply typically passed through the Strait of Hormuz.
 Closure of the Strait has caused this flow to plummet and fuel prices to soar.

 Graph 1: In March 2026, vessel traffic through the Strait dropped from around 135 ships a day to just six, significantly constraining global supply.